 I have been involved in medicine for 45 years.
 After high school in 1973, I joined the Navy and became a Hospital Corpsman, working mostly at Balboa Navy hospital in San Diego.
 After that, I pursued medical school at the University of Florida and received my MD in 1984.
 I went on to specialize in anesthesia and practiced cardiovascular and trauma anesthesia in Fort Myers, Florida for many years.
 Eventually my wife and I moved to Crystal River where I worked at Seven Rivers Regional Medical Center until semi-retiring in the summer of 2017.
 Although I thoroughly enjoyed my traditional medical career, there are some things I have seen that bothered me.

-Due to COVID-19 the State of FL is allowing all current patients to be seen by Telemedicine.
+Due to COVID-19 the State of FL is allowing all current patients to be seen by Telemedicine until further notice.
 If it is close to your appointment time you will be notified of the options we have for your visit.
 Thank you for your patience!